Migrate Existing Webhooks to Outpost

 -

 Test the migration with your test organization.
-Ensure the events are being delivered to the correct destinations, check the payload and header contents, and ensure the webhook signature format and that they can be verified.
+Ensure the events are being delivered to the correct destinations, check the payload, header contents, and ensure the webhook signature format and can be verified.

 For the full migration, you may need to:

-- Notify your customers of scheduled maintainance ahead of time and again notify them when the maintenance begins and ends.
+- Notify your customers of scheduled maintenance ahead of time, and again notify them when the maintenance begins and ends.

-- Ensure any in-flight events complete (either as delivered or a failed delivery) before the migration begins.
+- Ensure all in-flight events are completed (either delivered or failed) before the migration begins.

-- Queue the publishing of any events.
+- Queue any new events for publishing.
 This works well if you are using a publish message queue with Outpost.
-If you are using the Outpost API to publish events, you will need to store the events to be triggered once the migration has completed.
+If you are using the Outpost API to publish events, you will need to store the events to be published once the migration has completed.

 - Follow the steps 1 - 4 in the test migration process.

-- Begin delivering the paused events via Outpost.
+- Resume delivering the queued events via Outpost.

 Migrating Historic Event Database